fhereduardo90/clifre/api-documentation.md

 #####Create User
 `POST /users`

 *Create new user. name, email, password are required.
-Only are allow jpeg or png images.*
+Only are allowed jpeg or png images.*
 >####Request

 ```